gchq/sleeper/docs/designs/postgresql-state-store.md

 DynamoDB in that each record needs to be updated individually.
 It's not clear whether this may result in slower performance than we would like, deadlocks, or other contention issues.

-We may also be affected by transaction isolation levels.
+Since PostgreSQL supports larger queries with joins across tables, this should make it possible to produce a consistent view of large amounts of data, in contrast to DynamoDB.
+On the other hand, if we wanted to replicate DynamoDB's conditional updates, one way would be to make a query to check the condition, and perform an update within the same transaction.
+This may result in problems with transaction isolation.

 PostgreSQL defaults to a read committed isolation level.
-This means that during one transaction, if you make multiple queries, the database may change in between those queries, and you may see an inconsistent state.
-This is similar to DynamoDB, except that PostgreSQL also supports higher levels of transaction isolation, and larger queries across tables.
-With higher levels of transaction isolation that produce a consistent view of the state, there is potential for serialization failure.
-For example, if a transaction is very large, it may not be possible for PostgreSQL to reconstruct a consistent view of the state as it was at the start of the transaction.
+This means that during one transaction, if you make multiple queries, the database may change in between those queries.
+By default, checking state before an update does not produce a conditional update as in DynamoDB.

+With higher levels of transaction isolation, you can produce the same behaviour as a conditional update in DynamoDB.
+If a conflicting update occurs at the same time, this will produce a serialization failure.
+This would require you to retry the update as in S3.
+There may be other solutions to this problem, but this may push us towards keeping transactions as small as possible.

 See the PostgreSQL manual on transaction isolation levels:

 https://www.postgresql.org/docs/current/transaction-iso.html